Sumo Cyco: 2011–2013: Formation

-The group won Best Female-Fronted Band at the Toronto Independent Music Awards of 2012.
+Sumo Cyco launched in March 2011 and had their first show, opening for Hollywood Undead, in April of that year, performing to a crowd of a thousand.
+In 2012 they won Best Female-Fronted Band at the Toronto Independent Music Awards.
 They also won at Indie Week Toronto, October 20, 2013, and attended Indie Week Ireland in Limerick in April 2014.